This set of Computer Networks Multiple Choice Questions & Answers (MCQs) focuses on “SNMP”.

 d) Basic Encoding Router

-8. Control of users’ access to network resources through charges are main responsibilities of
+8. Control of the users’ access to network resources through charges is the main responsibility of ________

 a) Reactive Fault Management